ultraeric/hack-intuit-3/receipt_processing/README.md

 # Receipt Processing

-### This is a work in progress
+### This is a work in progress, with many improvements ahead of it!

-Input an URL as `sys.argv[1]` and print jsonified total on stdout.
-None if undetectable.
+Input URL on script invocation `sys.argv[1]` and print extracted total expense as a json on stdout.
+Empty json if total is unextractable.

 Usage: `python3 scan.py <url>`